jplatte/blog.turbo.fish/content/2021-11-01-proc-macro-parsing.md

-Now that we want to check all of the attributes, we no longer need to first check how many `getter` attributes there are, we can simply parse all of them and fold them into one using the new `GetterMeta::merge`:
+Now that we want to check all of the attributes, we no longer need to first check how many `getter` attributes there are, we can simply parse all of them and fold them into one using the new `merge` method:

 ```rust
 let meta: GetterMeta = f